Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Review of Floquet methods

 \subsection{Frequency of Floquet modes}

-When initial conditions of the oscillators are set to one of the Floquet modes, the frequency of oscillations depends both on the modulation frequency and the Floquet multiplier for that mode.
+When initial conditions of the oscillators are set to one of the Floquet eigenvectors, we call the ensuing motion a Floquet mode.
+We saw above that, in the absence of exceptional points, the dynamics of the system can be decomposed into the Floquet modes much like how the dynamics of a static system can be decomposed into its normal modes.
+The frequency of oscillations of a Floquet mode depends both on the modulation frequency and the Floquet multiplier for that eigenvector.
 For example, with initial conditions $ = \ket{v_i}$, the system evolves as

 Here, $t=mT+t_0$ with $m$ a non-negative integer and $0 \leq t_0 < T$.
 Expressing, the Floquet multiplier as $\lambda_i= e^{(\alpha_i -i\omega_i)T}$ with $\alpha_i$ and $\omega_i$ real, we have

 We see that the coordinates of the oscillators return to the scaled value of their initial coordinates when $U(t_0)$ equals identity and $e^{-i m \omega_i T}$ equals one.
 The first time this happens is at time equal to the least common multiple of the modulation time-period $T$ and $\frac{2\pi}{\omega_i}$.
 This least common multiple is the time-period of the Floquet mode.